 Nachos are one of the rare dishes that could be served with pretty much any meal.
-Perogies is not the exception.
-Nachos plus perogies equal the best dish on earth, period.
+This tasty appetizer from Mexican cuisine can easily balance out the flavors of perogies.
+So it’s not an exaggeration when I say that nachos plus perogies equal the best dish on earth, period.

 One of the best things I like about this combination is the endless topping you could put in.
 Besides the typical cheese, you can change to sour cream, diced avocado, chopped cilantro, corn, or sliced green onions.

 You can prepare nachos the way you usually eat.
 Or you can check out this best Nachos recipe and make a new one.
 I love this recipe so much that I’ve made nachos at home countless times until it became one of our family traditional foods on a Sunday night watching movies.